 On moving day you will certainly appreciate having a professional move your valuable furniture and personal possessions.
 Please feel free to contact these movers who have assisted hundreds of our clients.

 Prepare well in advance for living at your new location.

 There are many things that we can do at our new location well in advance of our move that will help smooth out the bumps and grinds of our relocation process when the actual event occurs: Open up new bank accounts.
 Open up a new Safe Deposit Box.
 Contact the new area utility companies and arrange for your new services.
-These can include Cable TV, gas, electric, oil, telephone, water and Internet access.
+These can include Cable TV, gas, electricity, oil, telephone, water, and Internet access.
 Arrange for new medical providers.
-If you are moving to a new state, contact the DMV and get forms necessary to re-register your vehicles.
+If you are moving to a new state, contact the DMV and get the forms necessary to re-register your vehicles.
 Contact your insurance companies and find out if your car insurance, homeowner's insurance, etc. can be transferred.
 If not, find an Insurance Broker in your new area and discuss your needs and requirements for new policies.
 Go to the post office and get a moving kit.
-Prepare change of address forms for all of your correspondents; credit card companies, other credit accounts, banks, insurance companies, current utility companies for final statements, magazines and other subscriptions, family, friends, and any other persons or businesses that you correspond with on a regular basis.
+Prepare change of address forms for all of your correspondents; credit card companies, other credit accounts, banks, insurance companies, current utility companies for final statements, magazines, and other subscriptions, family, friends, and any other persons or businesses that you correspond with on a regular basis.

 As the time approaches, get a nice new legal pad.

 As moving day approaches and when the moving process actually begins, you don't want to be hunting for phone numbers in wallets, purses, or address books.
 Have a nice new legal pad ready with all important phone numbers written clearly and legibly for both your old and new contacts: Banks, Doctors, Emergency contacts, Family members, Friends, Landlords or Real Estate Brokers, Movers, Pharmacies Schools, Storage Facilities, Utilities.